 Here is how we typically approach grade allocation:

 Grade 1 is suitable for domestic properties with low-risk of intruders (without an insurance replacement for an alarm system)

 Grade 2 is suitable for most domestic properties and commercial properties with low-risk of break-ins (e.g. florists)

 Grade 3 is suitable for high-risk domestic properties and most commercial properties (e.g. a newsagent with cigarette sales)

 Grade 4 is suitable for extremely high-risk domestic and higher risk commercial properties (e.g. jewellery stores or art galleries)

 Mixing Components of Different Grades

-It is possible to have a defined part of a system at a higher grade so long as all associated parts are at the same (or higher) grade.
-For example a system combining intruder and hold-up (PA) functionality could have a grade 4 hold-up system whilst the intruder parts were limited to a grade 3.
-But this example is only valid if the power supply, alarm transmission system and warning devices used by hold-up (PA) parts are all grade 4.
-This would still allow intruder parts such as PIR’s to be grade 3.
-The system as a whole is, of course, only grade 3.
+It’s possible to have a part of the system rated at a higher grade, but all associated parts must be rated the same or higher.
+For instance, an intruder system with hold-up (PA) functionality can have a grade 4 hold-up system and a grade 3 intruder system, as long as the power supply, alarm transmission system, and warning devices used by hold-up (PA) parts are also grade 4.
+The whole system would still be rated as grade 3.

 For advice on any product our our services, please do not hesitate to call us, email us, visit us or contact us via this website.